Carzit/sd-webui-samplers-scheduler/README.md

 ![](https://github.com/Carzit/sd-webui-samplers-scheduler/blob/main/images/example1.png)

+## Available Samplers
+14 kinds of mainstream sampler available:
+- Euler
+- Euler a
+- Heun
+- Heun++
+- LMS
+- DPM2
+- DPM2 a
+- DPM fast
+- DPM adaptive
+- DPM++ 2S a
+- DPM++ SDE
+- DPM++ 2M
+- DPM++ 2M SDE
+- DPM++ 3M SDE

 ## More
-The idea of this extension was inspired by Seniorious, A Carillon composed of different talismans.
+The idea of this extension was inspired by Seniorious, a Carillon composed of different talismans.

 Different talismans correspond in sequence to make Seniorious a powerful weapon, and so do the samplers in the samplers scheduler.